networknt/light-doc/content/en/style/light-graphql-4j/graphql-router.md

 reviewed: true
 ---

-Graphql Router is responsible for handling GraphQL and GraphiQL requests and hooks schema provider.
+The Graphql Router is responsible for handling GraphQL and GraphiQL requests while hooking schema providers.
 It provides RouteHandler and SchemaProvider interfaces and implements both GET and POST handlers for GraphQL.

-The router is a HandlerProvider, and it needs to be put into the service.yml config file.
+The router is a HandlerProvider that needs to be put into the service.yml config file.

 This [link][] is an example.